I recently led a team coaching session in an industrial company where the leader's objective was to strengthen cohesion.

 Team members no longer show their vulnerabilities.

-They take on roles: the competent, the fort, the “everything's fine”, the “I control everything”.
+They take on roles: the competent, the strong, the “everything's fine”, the “I control everything”.

 And then :